 Open communication with the bank cannot be overemphasized.
 A well-informed banker may anticipate needs and be able to react quickly to a request.
 In a problem loan situation, the banker may be more likely to work with the borrower than in a situation where communication has been absent.

 Business owners and bankers should meet to discuss what is needed and expected by each party.

 A loan officer’s primary concern when reviewing a loan request is whether or not the loan will be repaid.
 To help answer this question, many loan officers will order a copy of your business credit report.
 Using the credit report and the information you have provided, the lending officer will consider the following:

 - Have the principal(s) invested savings or personal equity in the business totaling at least 25% to 50% of the loan requested?
 Remember a lender or investor will not finance 100% of the business.

-- Does the principal(s) have a sound record of credit worthiness as indicated by your credit report, work history and letters of recommendations?
+- Does the principal(s) have a sound record of credit worthiness as indicated by your credit report, work history, and letters of recommendation?
 This is very important.

 - Does the principal(s) have sufficient experience and training to operate a successful business?